MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 ms.reviewer: v-brycho
 ---

-# Find a guide with the HoloLens app (HoloLens 2 only) for Dynamics 365 Guides
+# Find a guide to use in the HoloLens app (HoloLens 2 only) for Dynamics 365 Guides

-If you have access to a long list of guides created with Microsoft Dynamics 365 Guides, you can use this procedure to quickly find the guide you're looking for.
+If you have access to a long list of guides created with Microsoft Dynamics 365 Guides, you can use the search button and the holographic keyboard to find it fast.

 1. In the **Select guide** dialog box, gaze at the magnifying glass until the holographic keyboard appears.